 - 1. Precipitation recharge-the areally distributed recharge sourced from precipitation falling on the outcrop areas of the aquifers (where the aquifer is exposed at land surface) within the district. - 2.
 Surface-water outflow-the total water discharging from the aquifer (outflow) to surface-water features such as streams, reservoirs, and springs. - 3.
-Flow into and out of district-the lateral flow within the aquifer between the district and adjacent counties. - 4.
-Flow between aquifers-the net vertical flow between the aquifer and adjacent aquifers or confining units.
-This flow is controlled by the relative water levels in each aquifer and aquifer properties of each aquifer or confining unit that define the amount of leakage that occurs.
+Flow into and out of district-the lateral flow within the aquifer between the district and adjacent counties.

+GAM Run 22-007: Post Oak Savannah Groundwater Conservation District Management Plan June 28, 2022 Page 10 of 29 water levels in each aquifer and aquifer properties of each aquifer or confining unit that define the amount of leakage that occurs.